gt3/retake/README.md

 Retake takes a more pragmatic, refined approach in managing *pieces of data* your app cares about *at any given time*.
 It is comprised of List, Zipper, and Transforms that enable proper organization of data for efficient traversal and updates.
 These functional concepts are implemented and exposed in a way to meet requirements of modern JavaScript apps.
 It helps free your app's domain of procedural code by isolating the overhead of persistence and retrieval.
-After all the end goal for any software is to deliver manageable and reliable code.
+After all, the end goal for any software is to deliver manageable and reliable code.

 This implementation covers 3 important facets: